virtual-labs/exp-clarke-model-iiith/experiment/procedure.md

 In this experiment, you will experimentally verify Clarke's fading model.
-You will do this by comparing the `autocorrelation function` and the `power spectral density` generated analytically by the model and the ones generated experimentally by simulating a realistic scenario.
+You will do this by comparing the autocorrelation function and the power spectral density generated analytically by the model and the ones generated experimentally by simulating a realistic scenario.

 ### Clarke's Model
-In this tab named `Clarke's model` you will have the following parameters that you can vary.
+In this tab named Clarke's model you will have the following parameters that you can vary.

-- `Velocities of 3 vehicles` These parameters can take values from $0$ to $100 m/s$.
+- Velocities of 3 vehicles: These parameters can take values from $0$ to $100 m/s$.
 Vehicle here refers to the receiver, which has a ring of scatterers surrounding it (direction of the velocity does not matter since it is a radially symmetric setting).
-- `Carrier frequency`
+- No. of scatterers: We have seen in the theory section that more scatterers implies a more accurate modelling of the fading channel
-- `No. of scatterers` We have seen in the theory section that more scatterers implies a more accurate modelling of the fading channel
+- Carrier frequency

 In the center, you can see the setting of Clarke's model, with the receiver $R_X$ in the center (red), surrounded by scatterers (green) situated on a circle.